ovanderzee/onscreenness/README.md

 ## Have the onscreen presence data
 On selected events that change the contents of the viewport, the collection is iterated.
-Of any element involved is assesed to what extent its bounding rectangle is present the viewport.
+Of any element involved is assesed to what extent its bounding rectangle is present in the viewport.
 This fraction is put in the data-onscreenness attribute.
-Also, a classname is "onscreen" is assigned when the element is completely inside viewport, and "offscreen" when it is completely outside the viewport.
+Also, a classname "onscreen" is assigned when the element is completely inside viewport, and "offscreen" when it is completely outside the viewport.

 With stylerules you can then set the elements appearance when it enters or leaves the viewport,